ap0llo/Cake.GitLab/docs/mdsource/overloads.source.md

 ## "Connection" objects

-A "connection" object combines the data to identify a project or server with an access token required to authenticate.
+A "connection" object combines the data to identify a project or server with an access token required to access the GitLab API.

 There are two connection objects supported:

-- `ServerConnection` specifies a GitLab server and an access token
+- `ServerConnection` identifies a GitLab server and provides an access token
 - `ProjectConnection` identifies a GitLab project and provides an access token

 snippet: Overloads-Connection-Objects